petermatts/nfl-season-predictor/README.md

 - Buttons for picking games, with time/date/primetime signification above
 - Live standings that update as your picks are made (can sort by divisions or confrences)
+  - All possible tie breakers have been implemented.
+Only those that involve points or number of touchdowns were not implemented because this picker only picks winners and not scores (yet?).
 - Settings to control:
   - The way you pick by team or week
   - The detail level of the standings